AaronRohrbacher/anagrams/README.md

 ## Setup/Installation Requirements

 * _Clone this repository_
-* _Be sure that 'script.rb' is executable by entering the 'lib' directory in your terminal and running the command: `sh chmod +x script.rb`_
+* _Be sure that 'script.rb' is executable by entering the 'lib' directory in your terminal and running the command: `$ chmod +x script.rb`_
+* _run 'script.rb' by entering the 'lib' directory and running the command `$ ./script.rb`_
+* _Check for anagrams and antigrams all day!_